 Once you’ve received the bids, don’t think it’s time to start work.
 You and the contractor will need to hammer out a detailed contract, listing exactly how you want the project completed, what materials will be used and what will happen if you change your mind midway through the process or unforeseen problems arise.
 The contract should include a schedule of progress payments and a timetable.

 Be scrupulous about change orders.
+Any change in the project, whether you change your mind about products or ask for additional projects, should generate a written change order that includes the new work, materials and cost.
 Most jobs include surprises.
 You may discover repairs that need to be made once walls are opened, or you may change your mind about an aspect of the project.
 Any time there is a deviation from the contract, make sure you and the contractor sign a change order detailing what additional work will be done and at what cost.